Violence Prevention and Intervention

-Domestic violence is a pattern of learned behavior in which one person uses assaultive and controlling behaviors against another (an intimate partner) to maintain power and control.
+Domestic violence is a pattern of behaviors used by one person towards their partner to maintain power and control.
 This can include physical abuse, sexual abuse, psychological abuse, financial abuse, and stalking.
 Violence can occur in any kind of relationship: marriage, dating or same sex.
 It can also take many forms and happen both frequently and infrequently.
 Sometimes abuse continues even after a relationship has ended.

 Examples of abuse include:

 - Keeping a partner from contacting their family or friends

 - Withholding money

 - Stopping a partner from getting or keeping a job

 - Sexual assault